Problem Description

 Space and Time Complexity

-Time Complexity: O(n log n) due to the sorting step, where n is the number of elements in the array.
-The subsequent linear pass to find pairs takes O(n) time.
-Space Complexity: O(n) for storing the result pairs in the worst case.
+Time Complexity: O(n log n) due to sorting the array.
+Space Complexity: O(n) for storing the sorted array and the final result.

 Solution